icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 ![Figure 23](images/naca-tn-3338/Figure23.png)

-One may note that Figure 23 is more similar to Figure 22 (L&B) than Figure 21 (NACA-TN-2904 method), but the authors did not note this.

 > The accuracy of determining droplet size distribution by the use of the dye-tracer technique together with theoretical trajectory data could be definitely established if an accurate instrument were available to